 When will roads be striped?

 Public Works stripes approximately 1,230 lane miles per year.
-The county stripes all of its roads at least once a year and its major arterials in urban areas twice a year.
+The county stripes most roads at least once a year and its major arterials in urban areas twice a year.
 Most work is typically done mid-April through October because of weather conditions, but the county can stripe roads year-round, even during freezing weather.

 When will streets be swept?